Key takeaways

 5. Include video or verbal affirmations

-In high-stakes or sensitive agreements, a short recorded confirmation can add an extra layer of legal protection.
-For example, record a short video call where the signee says: “Yes, I’ve read the contract and I’m signing it voluntarily.”
+In high-stakes or sensitive agreements, a short recorded confirmation adds an extra layer of legal protection.
+Record a short video call where the signee confirms: "Yes, I've read the contract and I'm signing it voluntarily."
+This is particularly valuable in settlement agreements, employment separations, and any situation where power imbalance could later be alleged.

 How Docupilot protects you against duress disputes

 Docupilot helps you prove that a document was signed freely.
-In case a dispute arises, this tool ensures you are already prepared.
+If a dispute arises, you're already prepared — because the evidence was built into the workflow from the start.

-Every e-signature on Docupilot comes with a clear record (email trail, meeting minutes, call logs) showing that each party had a fair chance to negotiate and was not ambushed.
+Every e-signature on Docupilot comes with a complete record showing that each party had a fair chance to review and was not ambushed.
 This includes:

 - Timestamps of when the document was opened, reviewed, and signed